FOR IMMEDIATE RELEASE

 Contact: Sheanna Spence, Assistant Director, Alumni Relations and Community Relations, School of Medicine, 304-691-1639

-Among this year’s class of 83 students are eight legacy students, meaning one or both parents are Marshall School of Medicine alumni.
-Some interesting statistics about the Class of 2020 include the following:
+Among this year’s class of 75 students are alumni from Harvard University, Johns Hopkins University and Massachusetts Institute of Technology, as well as six legacy students, meaning one or both parents are Marshall School of Medicine alumni.
+Other interesting statistics about the Class of 2021 include the following: